EFFECTIVE AS OF DATE OF LAST MODIFICATION: MARCH 2020

 Cookies are small files that are stored on your computer or mobile device, and they identify the device when connecting to our server and provide additional information.
 Other technologies such as tracking pixels, web bugs, web storage, and similar files serve the same purpose.
 Cookies are stored on your computer.

-One type of cookie automatically expires after your session has ended.
-This is called a session cookie.
-Your user settings, in particular, are saved as session cookies so that this website can always be used in the form you require.
-Another permanently stored anonymous cookie contains the version number of your Flash player.
-In addition to this, user settings, such as language selection, language recognition settings, user IDs for various applications, are saved in both session cookies and permanent cookies by Stampin’ Up! in order to facilitate theuse of the website.
+One type of cookie expires automatically at the end of your session and is referred to as a session cookie.
+Your user settings in particular are stored as session cookies, so that you can always use this website in the way you prefer.
+A different cookie, which is permanently stored and anonymous, contains the version number of your Flash player.
+Stampin’ Up! stores its users’ settings such as language selection, speech recognition settings, and user IDs for various applications in both session cookies and permanent cookies to simplify the use of the website.